raeece/assayM/python/README.md

 * output results as summary.csv and details.csv

 ## Run the following commands to run the complete pipeline takes ~1 hour on a laptop
-## Complete
     export GISAIDUSER=gisaidusername
     export GISAIDPASS=gisaidpass
     snakemake --delete-all-output